A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

 \subsection{Simplest Long-Term Model}

-If we use the obtained pulse numbers but do not accommodate for changing T0, and fit for spin frequency, and the first and second spin frequency derivatives, we do obtain a phase-connected timing solution with a smooth overall trend, but within any individual observation the pulse phase varies by 5$-$10\%.
+If we do not accommodate for changing T0, and just use pulse numbers to fit for spin frequency and first and second spin frequency derivatives, we obtain a phase-connected timing solution with a smooth overall trend.
+However, within any individual observation the pulse phase varies by 5$-$10\%.
 This solution is shown in Figure~\ref{fig:simple} and in Table~\ref{timingtab}.